- Public Works

 Fellowship Support of the CAP

-The City has partnered with Fellows in the CivicSpark and College Corps programs to complete an 11-month service term at City Hall, during which they work with the Environmental Program Manager on CAP projects including but not limited to: solid waste management, energy efficiency, community engagement, water conservation, transportation, and green infrastructure.
+The City has partnered with Fellows in the CivicSpark and College Corps programs to serve the City and work with the Environmental Program Manager on CAP projects including but not limited to: solid waste management, energy efficiency, community engagement, water conservation, transportation, and green infrastructure.
 When their service term is complete, they transition projects over to staff and incoming Fellows.
 They play an important role in helping the City of La Mesa reach their climate action goals.

 College Corps - College Corps is a California Volunteers initiative that partners with California colleges and universities in order to engage students in meaningful service to build leadership and civic responsibility.
-Starting in August 2022, the City of La Mesa began hosting two College Corps Fellows from USD to serve part time and assist with CAP implementation.
+Starting in August 2022, the City of La Mesa began hosting two College Corps Fellows from USD to serve part time over the academic year and assist with CAP implementation.
 Learn more about College Corps here.